NeneWang/smoothdocs/resources/interview-questions-gen.md

 15. Where is the last person who held this job moving on to?
 16. Where have successful employees previously in this position progressed to?

+### Your Perfomance
+*Make sure you're setting yourself up for success by learning up front the goals of the position and how your work will be evaluated.*

+17. What are the most important things you’d like to see someone accomplish in the first 30, 60, and 90 days on the job?
+18. What are the performance expectations of this position over the first 12 months?
+19. What is the performance review process like here?
+How often would I be formally reviewed?
+20. What metrics or goals will my performance be evaluated against?
+### Interviewer
+*Asking questions of the interviewer shows that you're interested in him or her as a person—and that's a great way to build rapport.*

+21. How long have you been with the company?
+22. Has your role changed since you've been here?
+23. What did you do before this?
+24. Why did you come to this company?
+25. What’s your favorite part about working here?